From H-1B to Marriage Green Card: A Guide to Changing Your Status

 The precise application process — and, crucially, the H-1B to green card processing time — varies significantly based on whether you’re married to a U.S. citizen or green card holder.

 Immigration paperwork can be complicated.
 Boundless simplifies the green card application process by turning all the required government forms, including the work permit application, into simple questions you can answer online — typically in under 2 hours.
-Learn more, or get started now!
+Get started today!

 Two Paths to a Green Card